 - a.
 COs and their appointed UPO are responsible for ensuring all personnel appointed to serve as unit mail clerks and section mail orderlies receive adequate training prior to assuming mail handling duties.
-Additionally, commanders must ensure that supplemental or remedial training is provided, annually, to ensure they maintain or improve their proficiency. - b.
-Immediately upon appointment, but prior to assuming mail handling duties, all personnel appointed to serve as unit mail clerks shall be required to attend the Mail Clerk Training Class taught each month at the CPO (Building 1770).
+Additionally, commanders must ensure that supplemental or remedial training is provided, annually, to ensure they maintain or improve their proficiency. - Not later than 30 days after appointment, all personnel designated to serve as unit mail clerks shall be required to attend the Mail Clerk Training Class.
 This course of instruction is designed to teach the basic duties and responsibilities of unit mail clerks, the requirements or procedures of operating a UMR, and providing efficient mailroom service.
 Newly appointed UPOs and AUPOs are required to attend this class immediately upon appointment to gain basic knowledge of mailroom operations and the duties of their appointed mail clerks.
-Attendance of this class by mail clerks, although mandatory, does not relieve COs of the responsibility for ensuring that all appointed mail clerks are thoroughly familiar with their assigned duties.
-To schedule mail clerks for attendance in the Mail Clerk Training Class, the UPOs must contact the Consolidated Postal Officer (Attn: Postal Inspector Section).
+Attendance of this class by mail clerks, although mandatory, does not relieve COs of the responsibility for ensuring all appointed mail clerks are thoroughly familiar with their assigned duties.
+To schedule attendance in the training course, the UPOs must contact the CPO (Attn: Quality Assurance/Quality Control Section) @ M_CAMLEJ_SMB_LEJEUNE@usmc.mil or 910-451-5553. - c.

-- c.
 COs and their appointed UPO are individually responsible for the training of all their appointed mail orderlies.
-To ensure mail orderly training is standardized, complete, and appropriately documented, Mail Orderly Statement of Understanding (Figure 7-1) shall be used by all commands who appoint mail orderlies.
-Training of mail orderlies shall be conducted as described below: - (1) Immediately upon appointment, but prior to assuming any mail handling duties, all personnel appointed to serve as mail orderlies shall receive a thorough training brief from the UPO or AUPO with regard to their specific duties and responsibilities as mail orderlies. - (2) They shall then be required to carefully read and sign one copy of the Mail Orderly Statement of Understanding, indicating that they have received such a training brief and that they fully understand their duties and responsibilities as outlined therein.
-The UPO/AUPO shall witness the mail orderly's signature and certify such by jointly signing in the space provided. - (3) The signed original Mail Orderly Statement of Understanding for all appointed mail orderlies shall be maintained on file in the UMR for two years from the individual's date of relief/revocation as a mail orderly, and then destroyed. - (4) Each newly appointed mail orderly shall be provided with a second copy of the Mail Orderly Statement of Understanding at the completion of the UPO's brief.
+To ensure mail orderly training is standardized, complete, and appropriately documented, Mail Orderly Statement of Understanding (SOU) shall be used by all commands who appoint mail orderlies.
+Training of mail orderlies shall be conducted as described below:

+- (1) Immediately upon appointment, but prior to assuming any mail handling duties, all personnel appointed to serve as mail orderlies shall receive a thorough training brief from the UPO or AUPO with regard to their specific duties and responsibilities as mail orderlies. - (2) They shall then be required to carefully read and sign one copy of the Mail Orderly SOU, indicating that they have received such a training brief and that they fully understand their duties and responsibilities as outlined therein.
+The UPO/AUPO shall witness the mail orderly's signature and certify such by jointly signing in the space provided. - (3) The signed original Mail Orderly SOU for all appointed mail orderlies shall be maintained on file in the UMR for two years from the individual's date of relief/revocation as a mail orderly, and then destroyed. - (4) Each newly appointed mail orderly shall be provided with a second copy of the Mail Orderly SOU at the completion of the UPO's brief.
 Mail orderlies should be strongly encouraged to retain this second copy for use as a guide in the daily performance of their duties.